-Risk management addressing climate change has broadened to include mitigation, adaptation and disaster preparedness in a process of risk management through instruments facilitating contingency and cross sectoral planning (Hurlimann and March 2012; Oels 2013), social community planning, and strategic, long term planning (Serrao-Neumann et al. 2015a).
-A comprehensive consideration integrates principles from informal support mechanisms to enhance formal social protection programming (Mobarak and Rosenzweig 2013; Stavropoulou et al. 2017) such that the social safety net, disaster risk management, and climate change adaptation are all considered to enhance
+Risk management addressing climate change has broadened to include mitigation, adaptation and disaster preparedness in a process using instruments facilitating contingency and cross-sectoral planning (Hurlimann and March 2012; Oels 2013), social community planning, and strategic, long-term planning (Serrao-Neumann et al. 2015a).
+A comprehensive consideration integrates principles from informal support mechanisms to enhance formal social protection programming (Mobarak and Rosenzweig 2013; Stavropoulou et al. 2017) such that the social safety net, disaster risk management, and climate change adaptation are all considered to enhance livelihoods of the chronic poor (see char dwellers and recurrent floods in Jamuna and Brahmaputra basins of Bangladesh Awal 2013) (Section 7.4.7).
+Iterative risk management is an ongoing process of assessment, action, reassessment and response (Mochizuki et al. 2015) (Sections 7.5.2 and 7.4.7.2).